 "I want to have a kind boss" doesn't cut it?"
 Lost my test out on this one.

 I find translating "sympático" with "nice" quite small minded, showing a narrow image of a language, should allow for more detail in expression.
-"Nice" works in all many cases, when people lack the words - pleasant, friendly or even simply sympathetic should be proposed as well.
+"Nice" works in many cases, when people lack the words to express themselves more in detail - pleasant, friendly or even simply sympathetic should be proposed as well.

 There's a concept in English of "nice", right?
 It can mean pleasant, friendly and even simply sympathetic.
 Now what if I want to say nice, not pleasant, not friendly, and not sympathetic?
 In that case, I would use the translation of "nice", which is simpatico